-One of the crews that “shared” HK601 JN-D for Dog with the Johnny Wood crew over the final three months of the war was the Shaw crew.
+The Johnny Wood crew flew 19 op’s in her, but they didn’t have exclusive use of HK601 JN-D “Dog” during their time at Mepal.
+One of the crews that “shared” Dog with them over the final three months of the war was the Shaw crew.

 Back in June I received a message via this website:

 “Great web page.
 My grandfather flew Dog on her last Op.
 Like your uncle he never talked much about his experiences.
 I have learned more from your web page and Somerville’s web page about his experience.
 Thank you!
 Malcolm”

 Malcolm is the grandson of Pilot Officer James “Jimmy” Shaw who had arrived with his crew at Mepal on the 14th of February 1945.